Kaymak: Balkans

 Known as kajmak, it is almost always made at home, though commercial production has increased.
 Kajmak is most expensive when at its freshest—only a day or two old.
 It can keep for weeks in the refrigerator but becomes harder and loses quality.
 Kajmak can also be matured in dried animal-skin sacks; one variation is called skorup.
 The term kajmak is also used for the creamy foam in Turkish coffee, and many other coffees in the Balkans.

 Kajmak is usually enjoyed as an appetizer or for Saturday morning breakfast (as Saturdays are market days when the best kajmak can be bought), and also as a condiment.
-The simplest recipe is lepinja s kajmakom (pita bread filled with kajmak), consumed for breakfast or as fast food.
+The simplest recipe is lepinja s kajmakom (white bread shaped in a circle and shorter than regular bread filled with kajmak), consumed for breakfast or as fast food.

 Bulgarians, Bosnians, Montenegrins, Serbs, and Albanians consider it a national meal.

 In Serbia, it is stuffed inside a chicken or other meat cutlet, breaded, and fried into a dish called Karađorđeva šnicla, similar to a stuffed schnitzel.

 Other (Serbian) traditional dishes with kajmak (sold in restaurants) include pljeskavica s kajmakom (the Balkan hamburger patty topped with melted kajmak), as well as ribić u kajmaku (beef shank simmered with kajmak).